hiddify/Hiddify-Reality-Scanner/README.md

 * First you need to install our custom Xray core on the server using the following command:
 ```
-#remove old xray
+# remove old xray
 bash -c "$(curl -L https://github.com/XTLS/Xray-install/raw/main/install-release.sh)" @ remove

-systemctl stop hiddify-xray #only if you have hiddify manager and hiddify panel
+#only if you have hiddify manager and hiddify panel
+systemctl stop hiddify-xray

-#install hiddify custom xray
+# install hiddify custom xray
 bash -c "$(curl -L https://github.com/hiddify/Xray-core-custom/raw/main/install-release.sh)" @ install

-systemctl start hiddify-xray #only if you have hiddify manager and hiddify panel
+#only if you have hiddify manager and hiddify panel
+systemctl start hiddify-xray
 ```

 * Now you should create a config with empty nameserver in your panel or add the following config: